West Indian cricket team in England in 1963

 The West Indian cricket team in England in 1963 played 30 first-class matches of which they won 15, lost 2 and drew 13.
 West Indies played five Tests and won the series against England by three matches to one, with one game drawn.

-As a result of the great success of this series, England's future home Test programme was revised so that West Indies could return in 1966, much earlier than originally planned.
+As a result of this success, England's future home Test programme was revised so that West Indies could return in 1966, much earlier than originally planned.
 This was done by introducing "twin tours", in which two countries would each play three Tests against England in the course of a season.